By Mike Kocsis | 10 minutes read | Last updated: July 8, 2025 Categories: Hormone imbalance

 - Low sex drive

 Keep in mind these symptoms can develop due to many other medical conditions.
-Having them does not necessarily mean you have a hormone imbalance.
+Having them does not necessarily mean you have a hormonal imbalance.
 Discuss your symptoms with your doctor who will help you determine the root cause.

-Hormone imbalance symptoms in females
+Hormonal imbalance symptoms in females

 - Night sweats

-- Unexpected weight gain
+- Weight gain

 - Irregular periods